 Members and groups with edit rights can add and manage content; for example, a member with edit rights at a folder level can add new sub-folders and grids to that folder.
 A member with edit rights to a grid can build-out that grid e.g. by adding new elements, updating elements with new content areas etc.

-Members and groups with manage rights can configure access control to the folders or grids they have this right assigned against.
+Members and groups with manage rights can configure access control to the folders or grids that they have this right assigned against.
 For example, any (internal) member can be assigned manage rights to a grid and this, in turn, will allow them to allocate permissions to others.

 Architects within your account are effectively super-admin members and have manage rights across your entire account.